sanjanb/deep-learning/neural-nets-base/Module 98: Mitigating LLM Hallucinations in Production/README.md

 ### **4. Interview Questions**

 1. **Can an answer be highly faithful but score poorly on answer relevance?
 Provide an example.**
 * *Answer:* Yes.
-If a user asks "What was the company's Q1 revenue?" and the system retrieves a chunk about carbon emission targets and outputs a matching response, the answer is *faithful* to the source text but entirely *irrelevant* to the user's question [[29:04](http://www.youtube.com/watch?v=F_UM_SqCOfU&t=1744)].
+If a user asks "What was the company's Q1 revenue?" and the system retrieves a chunk about carbon emission targets and outputs a matching response, the answer is *faithful* to the source text but entirely *irrelevant* to the user's question.